Ex-Media 24 man faces four new sexual assault charges

 His allegations were first made at the end of last year in My Only Story, a podcast which he published with Media 24 and which became SA's most listened to podcast by the end of last year.

-Painful memories suppressed by Wiggett for years returned when his father died two years ago, spurring him on to find Breytenbach and expose him.
+Painful memories suppressed by Wiggett for years returned when his father died two years ago, spurring him on to find Breythenbach and expose him.

-In a previous interview with TimesLIVE, Wiggett said he felt he had the responsibility to expose Breytenbach.
+In a previous interview with SowetanLIVE's sister publication TimesLIVE, Wiggett said he felt he had the responsibility to expose Breytenbach.

 “I felt I had to do something to stop him and stop this incredible decade-long injustice from carrying on.
 I feel like I had the responsibility to do something because I have the means and the drive to stand up," he said.